 If you’re talking power, blenders come with more powerful motors.
 The reason the makers include such motors is probably that blenders need to create smooth textures.

 Even if you talk about the most powerful food processor for homes right now, it can yield 1300 watts at best.
-Home blenders, on the other hand, can go up to 2 horsepower, which is about 1470 watts.
+On the other hand, home blenders can go up to 2 horsepower, which is about 1470 watts.

-As for food processor, chopped vegetables and dough are the most common things you can prepare using a food processor.
+As for food processors, chopped vegetables and dough are the most common things you can prepare using a food processor.
 However, you can go for shredded cheese and butter.
-Besides, you can also make dressings, sauces and hummus.
+Besides, you can also make dressings, sauces, and hummus.

 Blenders, especially a high-speed one is not always necessary.
 Besides, you need to do your math on what type of job you’re going to achieve with it.
 Well, let me tell you when you should go for a high-speed blender.
 To give you a clear picture, we’ve chosen Vitamix, a blender used by millions.